Editor's Note - Can You Help - Schwartzreport

-Two readers wrote me, and my wife told me, I should have left this note up for a couple of more days.
-And so I do.

-First of all, I want to thank all who have been sending in monthly contributions or have sent in support over the past two days.
+The news is getting ever bleaker and it is getting more complicated to get fact-based data.
+I want to thank all who have been sending in monthly contributions or who have sent in support over the past several days.
 This makes a great deal of difference to me.
-I am going to run this one more day.

 Donate here or send in a paper check.